Trump appears with Lombardo, Laxalt at Northern Nevada rally

 — Taylor R. Avery (@travery98) October 9, 2022

-The former president took aim at Gov. Steve Sisolak and Sen. Catherine Cortez Masto briefly during his remarks, calling Sisolak “a disaster” and said Cortez Masto “hasn’t done a thing.”
+Trump denounced Gov. Steve Sisolak and Sen. Catherine Cortez Masto briefly during his speech, calling Sisolak “a disaster” and said Cortez Masto “hasn’t done a thing.”

 “Under Steve Sisolak, your crime-loving governor and the radical left Democrats, the streets of our once great cities are drenched in the blood of innocent victims,” Trump said while referencing a Las Vegas Strip stabbing that left two dead earlier this week.